top of page

 The Cologne-Copenhagen sleeper

 In the absence of a ferry, the Amsterdam/Cologne-Copenhagen sleeper provided a time-effective link to Scandinavia, with connections by high-speed train from London, Paris & Brussels to Cologne, and from Copenhagen to Stockholm and Gothenburg next morning.
 Today, the journey must be done by daytime trains, with an overnight stop in Hamburg if you're trying to get from London or Paris to Copenhagen or Stockholm.
 Again, fast trains are slower than a sleeper!
-However, in this case there's hope.
-The Swedish government is tendering for a Cologne-Copenhagen/Malmo night train to be reintroduced, in the face of increased demand for train travel between Sweden and the rest of Europe.
-We have Greta Thunberg to thank for much of that!
+However, a Hamburg-Berlin sleeper has now resumed thanks to the Swedish government, so reaching Sweden is now easier.

 The Hellas Express, Munich-Zagreb-Belgrade-Thessaloniki-Athens